IntelPython/numba-dpex/docs/user_guides/debugging.md

 - Setting break points by the line number.
 - Stepping over break points.

+**Note**
+Debug features depend heavily on optimization level.
+At full optimization (equivalent to O3), most of the variables are optimized out.
+It is recommended to debug at "no optimization" level (e.g. `NUMBA_OPT=0`).

 ### Requirements

 Intel® Distribution for GDB is needed for `numba-dppy`'s debugging features